 The need for a number of stitches (but not the superficial use of steri-strips), or a hospital procedure under anaesthetic would be good examples of an injury which is serious in nature.

 Psychological harm can also amount to ABH – but this needs to be more serious than transient emotions such as fear, distress or panic.

 What sentencing powers do the courts have for this offence?

 ABH is an either way offence, which means it can be heard in the magistrates’ or the Crown Court.

 It carries 6 months imprisonment in the magistrates’ court, or up to 5 years in the Crown Court.
-It is therefore vital that you instruct specialist ABH solicitors to prepare the best mitigation or defence for your case.
+It is therefore vital that you instruct ABH solicitors to prepare the best mitigation or defence for your case.

 What factors affect sentencing for ABH?

 First of all, the degrees of harm caused to the ‘complainant’, and the culpability (responsibility/blame) attributed to the person charged with the offence are assessed.